st-tu-dresden/inloop/docs/deployment.md

 - Client HTTP requests are first buffered and proxied by nginx, a robust, small and fast webserver which, among other advantages, does a better job at handling TLS encryption and serving static files than Gunicorn/Python.
+- The reverse proxy is the only component that is accessible from the "outside" (*the internet*).
+  All other components communicate via the local loopback interface or a private network.
 - For development purposes, Django's `runserver` command incorporates everything that nginx, Gunicorn and PostgreSQL provide in production (the green area).
+- In fact, INLOOP is a distributed application: it is possible to run the huey queue and Docker runtime on another host.
+For this to work, one needs to setup a shared filesystem (e.g., NFS).